Operational Efficiency

 Application & Workflow Profiling

-Because this layer sits closest to execution, it often exposes the root causes of inefficiency.
-Improvements made here carry upward through the rest of the system, increasing utilization, improving throughput, and reducing overall cost.
+Because this layer sits closest to actual execution, it frequently reveals the root causes of inefficiency.
+Improvements made here tend to carry upward through the rest of the stack, delivering gains in utilization, throughput, and overall cost efficiency.

-In many environments, the fastest way to improve overall system performance is to start at this layer.
+In many data centers, the fastest way to improve performance and efficiency is to start with strong profiling.

 Company/Organization